 Thereafter, to get more familiar with Impressionism, Adrian (40 months) put together Claude Monet Water Lillies puzzle 24pc (buy here).
 The box says 3 yrs+ however, pieces are very similar looking, which might prove challenging for smaller children.
 Without referring to the picture on the box, it took Adrian a little less than ten minutes to finish the puzzle.
 Only a few months ago, he had to recruit Julia's help to assemble similar puzzles: The Starry Night and Sunflowers.

 "Hop on a horse when lunch is done, and take a ride in the afternoon sun."

 Adrian is fascinated with trains, so when I asked him what would he like to paint, he chose the train, of course.
-"All aboard! clickety clack, out of the station and down the track" (buy the book here.)
-So, Adrian painted a train to resemble the one on Monet's Arrival to the Normandy Train, (1877) painting using watercolor paints (buy here).
+"All aboard! clickety-clack, out of the station and down the track" (buy the book here.)
+Adrian painted the train to resemble the one on Monet's Arrival to the Normandy Train, (1877) painting using watercolor paints (buy here).

 Monet wanted to see how sunlight changes the look of something at different times of the day or different seasons of the year, like with a Haystacks or Water Lilies series.

 Monet painted several pictures of the cathedral in Rouen at various times of the day.
 The cathedral looks a different color each time.
 The sharp contours and hard surface of the stone are broken up into colored dots of light.